 - Proudly committed to the protection of human rights everywhere we do business, as described in our Human Rights Statement.

 - Provided more than $200 million in charitable giving through Travelers and the Travelers Foundation over the past decade, focused on supporting academic and career success, developing thriving neighborhoods and creating culturally enriched communities.

-- Partnered with KaBOOM! in 2016 to build six playgrounds in urban neighborhoods throughout the United States.
+- Partnered with KaBOOM! in 2016 and have since built seven playgrounds in urban neighborhoods throughout the United States.

 - Began a three-year, $1 million commitment to Team Rubicon in 2016 to launch its Mobile Engagement Team for disaster recovery.

 - Committed to hiring and developing a diverse and sustainable workforce, including through eight Diversity Networks, leadership and development programs for top talent, and entry-level diversity recruiting programs.

 - Committed to paying our employees equitably, regardless of gender, race and any other protected classification.